carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 To Install/Use you must first install python

+# Update Notes: 3.1
+new loading sceen for modules

-This program can be used for...
+# This program can be used for:

 --> For reading files